-- The sectors liberalised by each of the Parties pursuant to this Chapter and, by means of reservations, the market access and national treatment limitations applicable to services, services suppliers, enterprises and investors of the other Party in those sectors are set out in the schedules of specific commitments included in Annex [...], which is an integral part of this Chapter. - The Parties shall not apply any market access and national treatment restrictions other than those scheduled in their Schedule of Specific Commitments.
+1. The sectors liberalised by each of the Parties pursuant to this Chapter and, by means of reservations, the market access and national treatment limitations applicable to services, services suppliers, enterprises and investors of the other Party in those sectors are set out in the schedules of specific commitments included in Annex [...], which is an integral part of this Chapter.

-JMSR: ARTICLE 6

-MODIFICATION OF SCHEDULES

-- Each Party may modify or withdraw any specific commitment included in its Schedule, at any time after three (3) years have clapsed from the date on which that commitment entered into force.
-This modification shall be applied in accordance to the principle of non-retroactivity and preserving acquired rights. - 2.
-Each Party shall notify its intent to modify or to withdraw a commitment pursuant to this article to [Agreement administration body] no later than three (3) months before the intended date of implementation of the modification or withdrawal The notification shall specify the facts, reasons and justifications that motive the modification of the commitments and shall propose compensatory adjustments to the affected Party. - If the other Party consider the compensation inappropriate, the Parties shall enter into negotiation reach a general level of commitments not less favorable to trade than that provided for in Schedules of specific commitments prior to such negotiations. - If agreement is not reached, any of the parties may refer the matter to the mechanism of dispute settlement.]

-Dafters note: MRS will consider to remove this depending on how the Institutional chapter deals with amendment of the Agreement.

-SECTION 2

-TEMPORARY PRESENCE OF NATURAL PERSONS SUPPLYING SERVICES AND FOR BUSINESS PURPOSES

-COVERAGE
+2. The Parties shall not apply any market access and national treatment restrictions other than those scheduled in their Schedule of Specific Commitments.

+Section 2 - Temporary presence of natural persons supplying services and for business purposes

+Coverage

-- This Section applies to measures of the Parties concerning the entry and temporary stay into their territories of key personnel, graduate trainces, business services sellers, contractual services suppliers and independent professionals in accordance with paragraph 2 and 3 of this Article. - The provisions of this Chapter shall not apply to measures affecting natural persons seeking access to employment market of a Party, nor shall it apply to measures regarding citizenship, residence or employment on a permanent basis. - 3.
-This Chapter shall not prevent the parties from applying measures necessary to regulate the entry, the stay and the orderly movement of natural persons in its territory as well as to protect the integrity of its borders, provided that such measures do not nullify or impair the benefits accruing to any Party under the terms of a specific commitment. - Subject to article 17 and 18, nothing in this Chapter shall prevent a Party from requiring that natural persons must possess the necessary qualifications and/or professional experience specified in the territory where the service is supplied, for the sector of activity concerned.
+1. This Section applies to measures of the Parties concerning the entry and temporary stay into their territories of key personnel, graduate trainees, business services sellers, contractual services suppliers and independent professionals in accordance with paragraph 2 and 3 of this Article.

+2. The provisions of this Chapter shall not apply to measures affecting natural persons seeking access to employment market of a Party, nor shall it apply to measures regarding citizenship, residence or employment on a permanent basis.

+3. This Chapter shall not prevent the parties from applying measures necessary to regulate the entry, the stay and the orderly movement of natural persons in its territory as well as to protect the integrity of its borders, provided that such measures do not nullify or impair the benefits accruing to any Party under the terms of a specific commitment7.

-DEFINITIONS
+4. Subject to Articles 16 and 17, nothing in this Chapter shall prevent a Party from requiring that natural persons must possess the necessary qualifications and/or professional experience specified in the territory where the service is supplied, for the sector of activity concerned.